senzing-garage/sz-sdk-python-core/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-`senzing_grpc` Python package documentation
+`senzing_core` Python package documentation
 ===========================================

-The `senzing-grpc`_ Python package is a `gRPC`_ implementation of the `senzing`_ the interface definition.
+The `senzing-core`_ Python package is an implementation of the `senzing`_ interface definition that communicates with the Senzing binaries.
-If an implementation is needed to communicate directly with the Senzing binaries, use the `senzing-core`_ Python package.
+If an implementation is needed to communicate over `gRPC`_, use the `senzing-grpc`_ Python package.

 Senzing has additional Software Development Kits (SDKs) for Java, Go, and C#.